DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Reload the webpage and confirm that the uploaded image has been installed.
 - Repeat steps above for the firmware images in the sequence.

 When done with the last firmware file, try pairing with the Nanoleaf app again.

-After having paired your controller to your regular wifi network, the controller will no longer present a wireless SSID and the web-server will no longer responed to 192.168.2.1.
-The webserver *is* reachable on whatever IP it has on your regular network, but I cannot know what that IP is.
+After having paired your controller to your regular wifi network, the controller will no longer present a wireless SSID and the web-server will no longer be available on 192.168.2.1.
+The web-server *is* reachable on whatever IP it has on your regular network, but I cannot know what that IP is.

 ## 4. Identify your hardware
 Nanoleaf has multiple product lines: